ZachsPage/md-decision-trees/README.md

 # md-decision-trees
 ## Demo
-Here is a demo visualizing a file, navigating, creating a new Con, saving the file, deleting a con & its note, then saving again:
+Here is a demo visualizing creating a new file to visualize - showing creating pros / cons / comparative nodes, deleting nodes, and updating the file:

 ![demo](./doc/md_decision_tree_demo.gif)